ZOulhadj/VulkanStarter/README.md

 There are a few ways to achieve this however, for simplicity, the Vulkan SDK provides a program called ```glslc``` which converts the shader files at ```Source/Shaders``` from text to SPIR-V and outputs them to the ```Build``` directory which then get loaded at runtime to Vulkan.

+## Running

+It's assumed that the working directory is within the ``` Build ``` folder.
+If not, then make sure you specify the relative path to the shader from wherever the program is running from.